 The walk from Richmond to Marske takes to the higher land under Whitcliffe Scar and through Whitcliffe Woods.
 Marske is a lovely little village and it is pleasant to explore before returning close to the river.

 This is my favourite walk out of Richmond.
-Whilst the majority of visitors take a stroll down to the river or along the castle walls I prefer heading west through Whitcliffe Wood and onto the track at the foot of the limestone scar which bears the same name.
-This is good walking country, the tracks are obvious but not spoilt and the scenery is varied.
-Most of the walk to Marske is high up and offers extensive views, initially back over Richmond, but later over lower Swaledale.
-The views open up with a combination of fields, isolated farms, woodland and open hillside.
+Whilst the majority of visitors take a stroll down to the river or along the castle walls I prefer heading west through Whitcliffe Wood.
+The walk continues onto the track at the foot of the impressive limestone scar which bears the same name.
+This is good walking country, the tracks are obvious but not spoilt and the views stretch along Swaledale.
+Initially Richmond is the focus but soon more can be seen in up the dale.
+The walking passes through a combination of fields, isolated farms, woodland and open hillside.

-Marske is geologically significant as the steep valley sides are the remnants of where the Stainmore Glacier broke in to Swaledale.
+Marske is geologically significant.
+This is due to the steep valley sides which the remnants of where the Stainmore Glacier broke in to Swaledale.
 This can be clearly seen if you walk past the church and look up Marske beck.

 The route along the river starts at High Applegarth Farm, A path leaves downhill just before reaching the farm buildings.